Follow TV Tropes

 • Because he's a minor, Calvin can't use any of the money he makes from playing on the team, until he's eighteen or adopted.

 • Terrible Interviewees Montage: An Invoked and Justified Trope.
 Once Calvin gets the magic sneakers, he becomes a cash cow for Bittleman, the owner of his Orphanage of Fear.
 Naturally, this makes Bittleman very reluctant when Calvin asks him to keep looking for adoption possibilities, and he presents Calvin with a montage of candidates, most of whom are blatantly insane.
-Of course, Calvin is fully aware that Bittleman is deliberately screening out anyone who might be a possibility, but can't really do anything about it.
+Of course, Calvin is fully aware that Bittleman is deliberately screening out anyone who might be a possibility, but he can't really do anything about it.

 • Threw My Bike on the Roof: Ox takes the MJ sneakers from Calvin and tosses them on an overhead telephone pole wire.
+He gets them back, though.

 • Title Drop: "Make me like Mike."